YuigaWada/CORSMAL2021/README.md

 ## Licence

 - LoDE(Creative Commons Attribution-NonCommercial 4.0)
+    - We use LoDE with some formula modifications.

 This work is licensed under the MIT License.
 To view a copy of this license, see LICENSE.